mikaelvesavuori/figmagic/README.md

 You can use a JSON-formated configuration file at the root of a project to use its settings.
 Figmagic will pick up the path by assessing the current working directory and looking at a `.figmagicrc` file there.
 If it finds it, it will use it.

-An example file is provided in Figmagic, using the default values:
+An example file is provided in Figmagic, it's in the root of the project.
+The file is named `figmagicrc`, just add the leading dot and place the file in your own project folder to use it.

+Below is a complete set of what you can configure, together with the defaults.

 ```
 {